 The best types of evidence you can provide for COPD are spirometry tests (determine your lung capacity), DLCO tests (measure how much oxygen your blood can carry), oxygen saturation tests, and imaging scans of the lungs.
 If your results show a severe obstruction of your breathing in relation to your age, weight and height, you may qualify for disability via the “Blue Book”, the SSA’s disability guidebook.

-If your diagnosis doesn’t fit the Blue Book, this doesn’t mean you are disqualified from receiving benefits — you can still get your application approved by providing enough supporting evidence.
+If your diagnosis does not fit the Blue Book listing, this doesn’t mean you are disqualified from receiving disability benefits — you can still get your application approved by providing enough supporting evidence.

 Step Three: Gather tax info, work history, and prepare to fill out the application.